straw-wave/draft/content/working-on-flutter-code.md

 ## Importing libraries
 When you create a new widget you can import the required Dart library in an easy way: just press ``Alt+Enter`` (Win, Linux) or ``⌘↩`` (Mac OS) and select the library you need.
 IntelliJ IDEA will perform the import for you.

-## Dart Analysis tool window
-Any issues that might arise during your Flutter project development are displayed in the Dart Analysis tool window.
-You can sort the errors by severity or location and use the Dart Problems Filter that allows to fliter out some error messages if necessary.

 ---

 **Next:** When the plugins are installed and the environment is configured, you can [create a new project](https://github.com/straw-wave/draft/blob/master/content/creating-projects.md) to start the development process.